fotinikafida/text-to-moodle/README.md

 # text-to-moodle

 This is a repository of educational .mbz resources, which can be restored to a Moodle environment.
 Their name 'text-to-moodle' is because the main process of their development was to transform text files like .docx, .pdf, and plain .ppts  to dynamic items in an LMS environment, using incorporated Moodle authoring tools.

-Creator of Moodle interactive activities, facilitating the digital transformation from the original texts of the new curricula: Fotini Kafida, Fine arts teacher- under the supervision of the Committee of the Institution of Educational Policy of Greece.
+Creator of Moodle interactive activities, facilitating the digital transformation from the original texts of the new curricula: Fotini Kafida, Fine arts teacher- under the supervision of the Committee of the Institution of Educational Policy of Greece <https://elearning.iep.edu.gr/study/enrol/index.php?id=2311>.
+You can also enrol as a guest with free access to <https://fotiniedu.moodlecloud.com/course/view.php?id=9> to view those objects.

 Content of new curricula or Arts in middle school education: Drafting Group of experts/editors/supervisors for the middle school, (MIS) 5035543, 2021.
-Language of the item: Greek Protected under Creative Commons License Creator reference - Non-Commercial use - Share alike distribution 4.0 International.
+Language of the item: Greek.
+Protected under Creative Commons License Creator reference - Non-Commercial use - Share alike distribution 4.0 International.

 -----------------